DV

 What is the difference between CONY and NVDY?

-CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call strategy, while NVDY (YieldMax NVDA Option Income Strategy ETF) tracks NVIDIA (NVDA) with a covered call approach.
+CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach, while NVDY (YieldMax NVDA Option Income Strategy ETF) tracks NVIDIA (NVDA) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both CONY and NVDY?